What is Oden?

 Konnyaku, konjac, yam cake, or shirataki (this term is only used for the noodles), is a Japanese food made from the bulb of the konjac plant.
 The bulb is dried, ground into a flour, and mixed with calcium hydroxide, and water.
 This is what gives konjac its rubbery texture.
 The mixture is then boiled into blocks and shaped into noodles, triangles, and various other shapes once it’s cooled.

-Fishcakes are a staple in Asian cooking – they are used in soups stews, salads, stir fries, or can be served as an appetizer or a side with a dipping sauce.
+Fishcakes are a staple not only in Japan but all over Asia.
+They are used in soups stews, salads, stir fries, or can be served as an appetizer or a side with a dipping sauce.

 Ingredients for Oden (おでん)

-- Broth: A mixture of water, kelp, soy sauce, mirin, and bonito flakes.
+- Oden broth: A mixture of water, kelp, soy sauce, mirin, and bonito flakes.

 - Eggs: I’m using large eggs but feel free to use any type of egg for this recipe.